cicadaenjoyer/aag5734.github.io/nano.md

 ---
 title:		'NanoBot'
-description:	"A short description of the works"
+description:	"Page detailing the discord bot 'NanoBot' and its functions"
 layout: post
 ---

 <style>
  img {
   border: solid grey 1px;
 }

  h5 {
   text-align: center;
   color: #000;
   text-decoration: underline;
   margin-top: -7px;
 }
 </style>

 **A Discord bot that uses ChatGPT to provide responsive solutions and engage in discourse with Discord community members.
 Additionally, Nano facilitates the capability to assign member role assignments among other functionalities.**